It’s not really a “theory” at all. It is a social movement, akin to a religion.

 You Have Heard Propaganda

-In their propaganda, the movement’s insiders systematically misrepresent the movement to outsiders.
+In their propaganda, the movement’s insiders systematically misrepresent the movement itself to outsiders.
 Many of the public statements made by insiders about the movement itself, its beliefs, and its activities, are misleading or deliberately false.

 For example: